syncfusion-content/flutter-docs/Flutter/DateRangePicker/Callbacks.md

 ---
 layout: post
 title: Callbacks in Flutter Date Range Picker | Date Picker | Syncfusion
-description: This session describes the Date Range Picker callbacks in SfDateRangePicker widget in Flutter | Date Picker
+description: This session describes the Date Range Picker callbacks in the SfDateRangePicker widget in Flutter
 platform: Flutter
 control: SfDateRangePicker
 documentation: ug
 ---

 ## Callbacks in Flutter date range picker
-Calendar supports the `ViewChangedCallback` and `SelectionChangedCallback` to interact with Flutter date range picker.
+Calendar supports the `ViewChangedCallback` and `SelectionChangedCallback` to interact with the Flutter date range picker.

 ### View changed callback
-The [onViewChanged](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/onViewChanged.html) callback triggers when the current view of picker changed that is view swiped to previous /next view, picker view switched to another picker view.
+The [onViewChanged](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/onViewChanged.html) callback triggers when the current view swiped to previous or next view, picker view switched to another picker view.

 `visibleDateRange` - returns the start and end dates of the current visible month.